ab5tract/new_media/thesis/big_moma.md

 Screens offer an ideal point of juxtaposition between the material and processual frames.
 From a material view, the very formulation of "screens" as _the_ interface between humans and computers is problematic: what of the interfaces that have been developed to work around instances of blindness or other [disabilities] that prohibit visually screenic interaction?

 From a processual orientation, the question becomes: how do interactions between humans and computers resolve themselves?
 The answer returns in the form of the _available_ remote controls and the _available_ response interfaces.
 The next step might be to investigate the degree of variance between these availabilities, and whether they problematize any umbrella-classification.
-While it would be insensible to argue that material differences in inputs and outputs can--or do--not lead to a huge amount of variation between experiences within humans.
+While it would be _insensible_ to argue that material differences in inputs and outputs can--or do--not lead to a huge amount of variation between experiences within humans.
+Such variation is likely to occur in differentials.
+That is to say, the spectrum of possible feedback occurs at the level of the human individual---one's experiences are functionally irrepresentable without translation of some kind.
+[We can choose to call these translations mediums, or we can choose to call these processes.]

 At this point the question becomes, then, whether it is necessary to instantiate these inherent divergences in every evocation of a broad level discussion of input and output mechanisms or whether the inherent, _core_ similarity between them all remains that in all instances they serve as _the point of contact_ between human and digital processes.
 Does it make a processual difference if the output technology is a braille screen or an LCD screen?
 Only inasmuch as to what degree the process being examined is unique to, or highlights differences between, one or the other.
 From a discursive level, _controls_ and _screens_ can capture the essence of these dual "action spaces" that together form the single point of contact between human and digital process.